Associate Professor |

 Lab: Family Relationships & Adolescent Development Lab

-My research interests focus on family relationships during adolescence and how multiple relationships impact one another as well as how they impact the adolescent's development.
-My current areas of interest are: the content of siblings' conflicts during adolescence and how they impact relationship quality and individual adjustment, the impact of sibling relationships and sibling ordinal status on adolescent autonomy, and interaction and communication differences between multiple parent-child dyads within the same family.
+My research interests focus on family relationships during adolescence and how multiple relationships impact one another as well as how they impact adolescent development and adjustment.
+My current areas of interest are: what adolescents disclose about to mothers, fathers, and siblings, the content of siblings' conflicts during adolescence and how they impact relationship quality and individual adjustment, the impact of sibling relationships and sibling ordinal status on adolescent autonomy, and interaction and communication differences between multiple parent-child dyads within the same family.

 Campione-Barr, N. & Killoren, S.K.
 (2015).
 Sibling relationships and development.
 In R.A.
 Scott & S.M.
 Kosslyn (Eds.), Emerging Trends in the Social and Behavioral Sciences: An Interdisciplinary, Searchable, and Linkable Resource.
 1–15. doi: 10.1002/9781118900772.etrds0303.